 As already mentioned, it is best practice to have a clear idea of what you expect the end result of your show to comprise.
 In some cases, the author will have had a clear idea before starting, prepared a story line and taken images to match that story.
 However often the author will have taken a number of images and afterwards decided to use these to make a show with supporting commentary.
 Whichever situation applies, a useful method for creating commentary is to use whatever text editor is available and prepare the text taking into account the available images.
 An example is shown below where Microsoft Word was used to prepare a commentary for an AV about a local village.
-Using this method, Slide numbers, slide timing, inserting small thumbnails of the associated images are inserted into a table and the commentary added.
+Using this method, Slide numbers, slide timing, and small thumbnails of the associated images are inserted into a table and the commentary added.
 In this way the commentary sections are clearly identified with one or more images and it is easy to edit the text or add or change image thumbnails.
 Of course there are many other methods that can be used and authors should select the most appropriate for their abilities and equipment available.

 Once completed, the commentary needs to be recorded.
 A suggested method is to record the whole commentary in one go using a small portable recorder (for example a "Zoom H2" recorder whose SD card can be removed on completion and inserted into the computer to transfer the resulting audio file into the project directory).
 If during the "take", a mistake is made, just say "correction" and repeat the section where a mistake was made.
 In this way the tone and timbre of the voice will have a reasonably even tone throughout.
+Experience has shown that a recording made over a period of time (say on successive days) can have quite a variation in timbre which becomes very obvious when the show is finally played.

 The next step is to insert the finished audio file into a audio editor.
 The Audacity editor which is free to download, is often a popular choice.
-Other audio editors are available.
-For example Adobe's Audition 3.0.
+Other possible audio editors include Adobe's Audition 3.0.
 As can be seen from the sample commentary file, sections of commentary are associated with one or more images.
 Thus a useful technique is to extract these sections of commentary and save them as separate files which can be inserted into the "Audio" tab of the project.
 The figure below shows a typical audio tab in which a number of commentary sections have been added.